Blazemeter/taurus/docs/ConfigSyntax.md

 Configuration dictionary has several top-level keys:

- - [`execution`](ExecutionSettings) - main section, declares tools to be executed during run, scenarios to use, etc
+ - [`execution`](ExecutionSettings.md) - main section, declares tools to be executed during run, scenarios to use, etc
- - [`reporting`](Reporting) - analysis and reporting settings, list of reporting modules to process results
+ - [`reporting`](Reporting.md) - analysis and reporting settings, list of reporting modules to process results
- - [`scenarios`](ScenarioBuilding) - dictionary of scenario specifications with aliases, used referred from executions
+ - [`scenarios`](ScenarioBuilding.md) - dictionary of scenario specifications with aliases, used referred from executions
  - [`modules`](#modules-settings) - list of classes to load and their respective settings
  - [`settings`](#top-level-settings) - some top-level settings for the tool
  - `provisioning` - advanced option, allows using resources other than local to have distributed high-load test, available if you have corresponding provider installed and configured
- - `aliases`
+ - `aliases` - TODO

 Example for config that touches all sections: